PooyaJln/PooyaJln/README.md

-HVAC engineer by day and self-learning web developer by night, currently working on an idea to create a 'building heat loss calculation' app using node JS, express,  React.
+HVAC engineer by day and self-learning web developer by night, currently working on an idea to create a 'building heat loss calculation' REST API using node JS, express and MySQL.
+After completting the API I'll focus on creating a frontEnd using React.